-It is not hard to imagine enjoying a spending an evening with a good diner and equally good conversations at the dining table with dimmed light shining from the chandelier.
-With ample heating present, the smells from the kitchen and friends swapping stories at the table, this is typically what the Dutch will call “gezellig”.
+It is not hard to imagine enjoying a spending an evening with a good diner and equally good conversations at the large table with dimmed light shining from the chandelier.
+With ample heating present and friends swapping stories at the table, this is typically what the Dutch will call “gezellig”.
 The word “gezellig” is considered to be an example of untranslatability, and is one of the hardest words to translate.
 Some consider the word to encompass the heart of Dutch culture.

 One floor up with the steep circular staircase there is the floor with one bedroom (twins) in the front, with canal views and the master bedroom in the back (optional with twins, on request).
 On this floor located in between the two bedrooms is the bathroom, with a toilet, sink, and a bath with shower.
 The bedrooms have wooden floors, gorgeous beams and the bathroom floor is marble.